-The Vava, which has the same retail price as the Eufy, is the preferred non-Wi-Fi video monitor of “privacy-obsessed” mom (and Strategist contributor) Sara Gaynes Levy, who calls it “a sleek 21st-century baby monitor” that’s “crazy easy to set up.”
+The Vava is the preferred non-Wi-Fi video monitor of “privacy-obsessed” mom (and Strategist contributor) Sara Gaynes Levy, who calls it “a sleek 21st-century baby monitor” that’s “crazy easy to set up.”
 Like the Eufy, it has a large five-inch display screen and the ability to connect to up to four cameras (sold separately).
 Gaynes Levy says the picture on the parent unit “is almost as bright and crisp as that on my iPad Air.”
 In addition to standard baby-monitor features like a temperature display, two-way intercom, zoom, tilt, and pan capabilities, she notes that the Vava “also shows the time, so I can quickly calculate how long my daughter has been in her bed.”
 It has a slightly shorter coverage range than the Eufy — up to 900 feet — but Gaynes Levy says that has been more than enough for her.
 “I can walk down two whole flights of stairs in my apartment building — so many walls! — and still receive a clear live feed.”

 Best non-Wi-Fi baby monitor for smaller homes

 LaBracio says the Infant Optics baby monitor is another popular model among Babylist users.
 (It’s apparently popular among Amazon users, too: It has more than 40,000 reviews on the website.)
 Nevares also likes it, telling us she’ll often bring one as a backup on her consults in case the Wi-Fi cuts out on a smart monitor.
 One of her favorite features is that you can turn the sound off and instead see an LED sound bar with lights to indicate sound levels.
 “I like to be able to have the ability to turn the volume off and watch the baby and not hear it,” she says.
-This monitor, like the Eufy, has pan and tilt capabilities, and it also comes with an interchangeable zoom lens (you can buy a wide-angle lens separately).
+This monitor, like the Eufy and the Vava, can be paired with up to four additional cameras (sold separately), a feature that contributor Kelsey Osgood says she really appreciated when she had a second child 19 months after giving birth to her first.
+It also has pan and tilt capabilities and comes with an interchangeable zoom lens (you can buy a wide-angle lens separately).
 But at 3.5 inches, its screen is a bit smaller than that of the Eufy.
 The Infant Optics monitor also has a shorter coverage range of 700 feet, which is why it might be better for smaller homes.